Questioning Double Jeopardy

 Technicalities of Double Jeopardy

-Double Jeopardy, legally know as Autrefois Acquit (previously acquitted) or Autrefois Convict, is the ancient common law legal principle that no person can be tried for the same alleged crime twice.
+Double jeopardy, legally know as Autrefois Acquit (previously acquitted) or Autrefois Convict, is the ancient common law legal principle that no person can be tried for the same alleged crime twice.

-Even though it does allow repeat prosecutions for two distinct actions that occurred in the same situation, for example robbery and murder, it does not allow (at least in Commonwealth Common Law countries) in essence the same conduct, such as causing the death of a person, to be prosecuted consecutively as dissimilar crimes such as murder, manslaughter or denial of civil rights.
+Even though it does allow repeat prosecutions for two distinct actions that occurred in the same situation, for example robbery and murder, it did not allow (at least in Commonwealth Common Law countries) in essence the same conduct, such as causing the death of a person, to be prosecuted consecutively as dissimilar crimes such as murder, manslaughter or denial of civil rights.

-Also, for an accused to call upon this law, he has to be at least first convicted/acquitted by a jury or acquitted by a court (appellate or original jurisdiction) rather than just a court case coming to an end.
+Also, for an accused to call upon this law, he had to be at least first convicted/acquitted by a jury or acquitted by a court (appellate or original jurisdiction) rather than just a court case coming to an end.
 An accused is considered to have been acquitted if the jury declares a ‘not guilty’ verdict; if during the trial, the judge should declare the accused has ‘no case to answer’ and direct the jury to bring in a verdict of not guilty; or if after a guilty verdict has been brought in, an appellate court should overrule the verdict and acquit the accused.
-Double Jeopardy is not available merely where a jury cannot arrive at a verdict or where adverse circumstances, such as the death of the judge, might warrant the cessation of the trial.
+Double jeopardy was and is not available merely where a jury cannot arrive at a verdict or where adverse circumstances, such as the death of the judge, might warrant the cessation of the trial.

 • Evidence